musictheory/NilScript/README.md

 ---
 ## <a name="check-selectors"></a>Checking Selectors

-When the `--check-selectors` option is used, oj warns about usage of undefined selectors/methods.
+When the `--warn-unknown-selectors` option is used, oj warns about usage of undefined selectors/methods.
 This can help catch typos at compile time:

     var c = [[TheClass allc] init]; // Warns if no +allc or -allc method exists on any class

-Since oj lacked `@protocol`, the delegate pattern resulted in false positives with `--check-selectors`:
+Since oj lacked `@protocol`, the delegate pattern resulted in false positives with `--warn-unknown-selectors`:

     // Warns, as the compiler doesn't know about 'controller:didPerformActionWithFoo:'
     [_delegate controller:self didPerformActionWithFoo:foo];